Experts explain how to ‘spring forward’ without hurting yourself

 This weekend, we'll move our clocks ahead for daylight saving time.
 Academics who study sleep and depression say the time change is unhealthy.
 But there are a few things you can do to make it feel less harsh.

 This weekend, we’ll “spring forward,” turning our clocks an hour ahead to observe daylight saving time.

 Losing an hour can feel harsh, but there are a couple of things you can do — starting Thursday night — to mitigate the negative effects of this man-made jet-lag, according to sleep and depression experts.

-For starters, you can begin going to bed 15 minutes earlier than usual each night leading up to the 2 a.m.
+For starters, you can go to bed 15 minutes earlier than usual each night leading up to the 2 a.m.
 Sunday time change, says Nick Watson, a professor of neurology at the University of Washington and co-director of the UW Medicine Sleep Center.

-You can also use a “natural dawn simulator alarm clock” that emits a stream of gradually increasing light at your chosen wake-up time, says David Avery, a professor emeritus in the Department of Psychiatry at the UW School of Medicine and an expert in seasonal affective disorder (SAD).
-Then, once you’re awake, follow up that “simulated dawn” by spending 20 minutes or so under a bright light box.
+You can also use a “natural dawn simulator alarm clock” that emits a stream of gradually increasing light at your chosen wake-up time, says David Avery, a professor emeritus in the UW School of Medicine’s Department of Psychiatry and an expert in seasonal affective disorder (SAD).
+Once you’re awake, follow the “simulated dawn” by spending 20 minutes or so under a bright light box.

 Most Read Life Stories